Learning Philosophies

 Learning Objectives

-• Understand how learning theories have changed from ancient times to the present
+• Understand how learning philosophies have changed from ancient times to the present

-• Explain the differences between early philosophers and contemporary theorists who wrote about education
+• Explain the differences between early philosophers and contemporary ones who wrote about education

-• Gain an awareness of the different learning theories
+• Gain an awareness of the different learning philosophies

-• Experience the articulation of your own learning theory
+• Experience the articulation of your own learning philosophy

 III